MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

     The recording is processed (which can take a while) and saved to Microsoft Stream.
 The person who started the recording receives an email from Microsoft Stream when the recording is available.
 It also shows up in the group chat.

-## Receive a video call from a contact using Microsoft Teams
+## Receive a call from a contact using Microsoft Teams

 -   Select **Video** ![Video](media/bae39e2bdb1eafec5c36c76ffa640355.png "Video") (or say “Video”) to accept the call as a video call or **Audio** ![Audio](media/972493ccc469c4ca41c04f96fabf6ba5.png "Audio") (or say “Audio”) to accept it as a voice-only call.
 To decline the call, select **Ignore** (or say “Ignore”).